-The desire for a true big-screen experience at home is steadily growing.
-But if you search today for a projector for home you encounter a complex selection of technical terms: laser or LED?
-Long-throw or ultra-short-throw?
+The desire for a true big-screen experience in your own home is growing steadily.
+But anyone looking for a projector for home use today is faced with a complex range of technical terms: laser or LED?
+Long throw or ultra-short throw?

-The decision depends not only on budget but above all on your room conditions.
-A device that works perfectly in a dark basement can disappoint in a bright living room.
+The decision depends not only on budget, but above all on your room layout.
+A device that works perfectly in a dark basement can be disappointing in a bright living room.

-This guide serves as your decision aid.
-We analyze current technologies and explain plainly what you need to consider to make a future-proof investment.
+This guide is intended to help you decide.
+We analyze the current technologies and explain clearly what you need to look for in order to make a future-proof investment.

-Before you compare technical data, you must choose the design.
-The market is roughly divided into three categories, each designed for completely different use cases.
+Before comparing technical specifications, you need to choose the type.
+The market is broadly divided into three categories, each designed for completely different uses.

 1. The classic home theater projector (Long Throw)

 This is the traditional design.
-The projector is placed or mounted several meters from the screen.
+The projector stands or hangs several meters away from the screen.

 - Use case: Primarily for dedicated, darkenable home theater rooms.

-- Drawback: Installation is complex (ceiling mount, routing cables through the room).
-There is also a risk of shadows when people cross the image.
+- Disadvantage: Installation is time-consuming (ceiling mount, cable routing through the room).
+There is also a risk of casting shadows when people walk through the image.

 - Use case: Occasional use in the garden or on the go.

-- Drawback: Usually unsuitable for a permanent projector for home setup, as brightness and image sharpness cannot match stationary devices.
+- Disadvantage: Usually unsuitable for a fixed projector for home use setup, as brightness and image sharpness cannot keep up with stationary devices.

-This category has become the standard for the modern living room.
-Devices from manufacturers like AWOL Vision are placed directly on the lowboard in front of the wall.
+This category has established itself as the standard for the modern living room.
+Devices from manufacturers such as AWOL Vision are placed directly on the lowboard in front of the wall.

-- Use case: A replacement for the TV in the living room.
+- Use case: Replacement for the TV in the living room.

-- Advantage: No structural modifications required.
-Thanks to laser technology, these devices are extremely bright and long-lasting.
+- Advantage: No structural work required.
+Thanks to laser technology, these devices are extremely bright and durable.

-- Deep dive: Detailed information about this technology can be found in our Ultra Short-Throw Projector Guide.
+- In depth: Detailed information about this technology can be found in our ultra-short-throw projector guide.

 Buying a projector: The most important criteria for your home theater

 If you want to buy a projector, four technical factors determine image quality.
-Don’t be dazzled by marketing terms—check these values:
+Don’t be swayed by marketing terms—check these values:

 1. The light source: laser instead of lamp

-While older projectors use mercury vapor lamps that must be replaced regularly, modern premium devices rely on laser technology.
+While older projectors use mercury vapor lamps that need to be replaced regularly, modern premium devices rely on laser technology.

-- Economy: A laser lasts up to 25,000 hours.
-At normal use (4 hours daily) this corresponds to a lifespan of over 17 years.
+- Cost-effectiveness: A laser lasts up to 25,000 hours.
+With normal use (4 hours a day), that equals a lifespan of over 17 years.

-- Performance: Lasers offer more stable brightness and cover a wider color gamut (often BT.2020), which is essential for HDR content.
+- Performance: Lasers provide more stable brightness and cover a wider color space (often BT.2020), which is essential for HDR content.

 2. Brightness and daylight suitability

-The question "Is the projector bright enough?" is essential for living spaces that cannot be completely darkened.
-Pay attention to the lumen specification.
-For a projector for home setup with ambient light, high values (ideally over 3,000 lumens) are necessary to ensure a contrast-rich image.
+The question "Is the projector bright enough?" is essential for living spaces that cannot be fully darkened.
+Pay attention to the lumen rating.
+For a projector for home use setup with ambient light, high values (ideally over 3,000 lumens) are necessary to ensure a contrast-rich image.

-- Expert insight: Why brightness alone is not enough and what role the screen plays can be read in Projector in the Living Room.
+- Expert knowledge: Read why brightness alone is not enough and what role the screen plays in projector in the living room.

 3. Resolution: 4K as the new standard

-At screen diagonals of 100 to 150 inches individual pixels become visible at low resolution.
-For a future-proof home theater you should therefore opt for 4K resolution.
-This also guarantees a razor-sharp image at close seating distances.
+At image diagonals of 100 to 150 inches, individual pixels become visible at low resolutions.
+For a future-proof home theater, you should therefore choose 4K resolution.
+This also guarantees a razor-sharp image even from a short seating distance.

 4. Contrast & dynamics (Dolby Vision)

 A good image is defined by the difference between light and dark.
-Technologies like Dolby Vision optimize the image dynamically scene by scene.
-This ensures you can see all details even in dark movie sequences.
+Technologies such as Dolby Vision dynamically optimize the image scene by scene.
+This ensures that you can see all the details even in dark movie sequences.

 - Explanation: What is Dolby Vision and why is it so important?

-A common obstacle when buying is the concern about complicated installation.
-Here Laser TVs differ significantly from classic projectors.
+A common obstacle when buying one is the worry about complicated installation.
+This is where Laser TVs differ significantly from classic projectors.

-- Plug & Play: Since ultra-short-throw projectors sit on the furniture like a TV, drilling and running long cable ducts are unnecessary.
+- Plug & Play: Since ultra-short-throw projectors sit on the furniture like a TV, there is no need to drill holes or install long cable runs.

-- Smart connectivity: Modern devices often include integrated streaming sticks (e.g., Fire TV), so you don’t need external players.
+- Smart connectivity: Modern devices often come with integrated streaming sticks (e.g. Fire TV), so you don’t need external media players.

-- Guides: If you still want to use external devices, our guides will help you: Connecting a projector to a laptop or Connecting a projector to a phone.
+- Guides: If you still want to use external devices, our guides can help: Connect projector to laptop or connect projector to phone.

-- Image size: Image size is simply determined by the distance to the wall.
-Use our calculator to check whether your lowboard is deep enough: Calculate Screen Size.
+- Image size: Image size is simply controlled by the distance to the wall.
+Use our calculator to check whether your lowboard is deep enough: Calculate screen size.

-Important note about sound: The big picture only works with matching sound.
+Important note on sound: The big picture only works with the right sound.
 Make sure the projector has an HDMI eARC port.
-This lets you pass uncompressed 3D sound (like Dolby Atmos) directly to your soundbar.
+That way you can pass uncompressed 3D sound (such as Dolby Atmos) directly to your soundbar.

 - More on this: What is HDMI eARC?

-Conclusion: A rational decision for the living room
+Conclusion: A rational choice for the living room

-Technology has closed the gap between TV and projector.
-If you are looking for a projector for home today, you no longer have to compromise on image quality or ease of use.
+The technology has closed the gap between TV and projector.
+If you are looking for a projector for home use today, you no longer have to compromise on image quality or ease of use.

-- For the multifunctional living room a Laser TV (UST) is the technically superior solution, as it combines longevity, brightness and easy installation.
+- For the multifunctional living room, a Laser TV (UST) is the technically superior solution, as it combines durability, brightness, and easy installation.

-Still unsure whether you should actually replace your TV?
-A direct comparison of pros and cons helps: Projector or TV – which is better?
+Still unsure whether you should really replace your TV?
+A direct comparison of the pros and cons will help: Projector or TV – Which is better?